-Reason is any term.
-Stacktrace is a list as returned from get_stacktrace(), that is, a list of four-tuples {Module, Function, Arity | Args, Location}, where Module and Function are atoms, and the third element is an integer arity or an argument list.
+That is, a list of four-tuples {Module, Function, Arity | Args, Location}, where Module and Function are atoms, and the third element is an integer arity or an argument list.
 The stacktrace can also contain {Fun, Args, Location} tuples, where Fun is a local fun and Args is an argument list.